theelims/ESP32-sveltekit/README.md

 - SSL support for MQTT
 - Websocket client with SSL support
 - OTA with information pulled from github release pages
+- Advertize services with Bonjour/mDNS to the local network
 - Depreciate support for ESP8266, use ESP32-C3 instead
+- Store important information in NVS instead of filesystem, so that they survive an update

 A simple, secure and extensible framework for IoT projects built on ESP32 platforms with responsive [Sveltekit](https://kit.svelte.dev/) front-end built with [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).